-Your risk of infective endocarditis can be reduced by always using a clean needle and other injecting equipment.
+Your risk of infective endocarditis can be reduced by always using a clean needle and other injecting equipment when injecting street drugs.

-Good oral and dental hygiene is also thought to be important.
-In particular, if you have any condition which increases your risk of developing infective endocarditis (see above), then, don't let any dental problems, such as a dental abscess or gum disease, go untreated.
-These dental conditions increase the chance of bacteria getting into the bloodstream.
+Good oral hygiene and dental hygiene are also thought to be important.
+In particular, if you have any condition which increases your risk of developing infective endocarditis (see above) then don't let any dental problems go untreated.
+Such conditions include a dental abscess or gum disease.
+These dental conditions increase the chance of germs (bacteria) getting into the bloodstream.

 If you have dental and surgical procedures

 However, this national NICE guideline is controversial.
-It has caused a lot of debate, especially from some cardiologists (heart doctors) and dentists.
+It has caused a lot of debate, especially from some heart doctors (cardiologists) and dentists.
 See the references below for details of some articles that deal with this controversy.
-For example, guidelines produced by the European Society of Cardiology in 2009 proposed that antibiotic prophylaxis be given to people with the highest risk of developing infective endocarditis if they undergo high-risk dental procedures.
-(Details of what is considered high risk is in the guideline - cited below and available online).
+For example, European Society of Cardiology guidelines in 2009 proposed that antibiotic prophylaxis be given to people with the highest risk of developing infective endocarditis if they undergo high-risk dental procedures.
+(Details of what is considered as high-risk are in the guideline - cited below and available online).
 Your own doctor or dentist will advise for your own particular circumstance.